sunnywoka/prenatal-treasures/README.md

 ## Technologies Used
 - **Front-end**: Built using React, React Query, and Tailwind CSS, the project leverages modern web technologies for a seamless user experience.

-- **Authentication**: Auth0 is implemented for user sign-up and login, ensuring secure access to the application.

 - **Data Storage**: SQLite3 is utilised for efficient and reliable data storage, ensuring that your information is stored securely.

 ## Future Plans